dscho/xkcd/content/comics/2025-10-20-emperor-palpatine.md

 ---
 {{incomplete transcript|Don't remove this notice too soon.}}

-[:A scatter chart with the y scale from 0 to 120 and x scale from 30 to 90]

-[:X axis is emperor Palpatine character age and Y axis is Ian McDiarmid age during filming]
+[A scatter chart with the Y scale from 0 to 120 and X scale from 30 to 90.
+The X axis is labeled "Emperor Palpatine character age" and Y axis is labeled "Ian McDiarmid age during filming".]

-[:Point labeled return of the Jedi] x value = ~39 y value = ~87
+[Point labeled "Return of the Jedi"] X value = ~39, Y value = ~87

-[:Point labeled The phantom menace] x value = ~50 y value = ~52
+[Point labeled "The Phantom Menace"] X value = ~50, Y value = ~52

-[:Point labeled Attack of the clones] x value = ~52 y value = 61
+[Point labeled "Attack of the Clones"] X value = ~52, Y value = 61

-[:Point labeled Revenge of the Sith] x value = ~60 y value = ~62
+[Point labeled "Revenge of the Sith"] X value = ~60, Y value = ~62

-[:Large unfilled circle labeled Now] x value = ~81 y value = ~4

-[:Vertical Line with gradient labeled Rise of Skywalker (cloned body, undefined age)] x value = ~75
+[Vertical line with gradient labeled "The Rise of Skywalker (cloned body, undefined age)".
+The gradient is darkest around the Y values from 40 to 50, and becomes lighter towards either extreme of the Y axis.
+It stops when it touches the black arrow mentioned later.]
+X value = ~75

-[:A two large arrows trending downwards with some spots being near some points, and one arrow is ends at ~x=52 and the other one starts at ~x=54]
+[Hollow circle with a dashed outline labeled "Now"] X value = ~81, Y value = ~4

+[A thick black arrow trending downwards from "Return of the Jedi" pointing near "The Phantom Menace", "Attack of the Clones", and "Revenge of the Sith".
+"The Phantom Menace" is below it and "Attack of the Clones" and "Revenge of the Sith" are above it.]

+[Another thick black arrow trending downwards from "The Phantom Menace" and nearby points to the "Now" circle.]

-[:caption beneath panel]
+[Caption beneath panel]

-To continue the trend, they should make a star wars movie

-Where 81-year-old Ian Mcdiarmid plays the emperor as a toddler.
+To continue the trend, they should make a Star Wars movie where 81-year-old Ian McDiarmid plays the Emperor as a toddler.